 - Decreased fish and shellfish populations.
-Reproduction and survival of prized fish such as salmon, trout, and walleye have declined.
+Reproduction and survival of prized fish such as salmon, trout, and walleye have declined

 - Fish advisories.
-Public health agencies issue advisories limiting the consumption of fish and shellfish due to elevated levels of mercury, polychlorinated biphenyls (PCBs), and other contaminants.
+Public health agencies frequently issue advisories limiting the consumption of fish and shellfish due to elevated levels of mercury, polychlorinated biphenyls (PCBs), and other contaminants.

 - Predicting and measuring the effects of contaminants on natural resources.

 - Developing site-specific cleanup levels for contaminants and remedial strategies that will protect NOAA resources and the environment.

 - Coordinating among all partner agencies and interested stakeholders to improve coastal areas.